MarcinWaszczuk/CarSearchEngine/BugsReport.md

 - Germainy instead of Germany
 - No polish letters - unicode issue
 - Pickup dates may be set to past dates
-- DJANGO debug mode enabled - if thats end user env then it is a big not
+- DJANGO debug mode enabled - if thats end user env then it is a big no no
 - Misalignments - pages not fitting window - here to reflect on designs if available
 - .card-header not matching width of card
 - Too big load error on API level sometimes reproducable upon clicking rent